-For further information, detail, or clarification on the questions and answers provided on this FAQ page, please contact an AACOM representative at 617-612-2889.
-Questions can also be sent to firstname.lastname@example.org.
+For further information, details, or clarification, please contact an AACOMAS representative at 617-612-2889.
+Questions can also be sent to email@example.com.

 Does AACOMAS require an official copy of my transcript from Bates?

 Yes, the Med Studies Committee is not able to send them an official copy.
-You will need to request one from the registrars.
+You will need to request one from the registrar’s office.

 How can I have my transcripts provided to AACOMAS?

-Detailed instructions on how to request your transcript be sent to AACOMAS can be found on the Bates Registrars’ website.
-Click here to review the process.
+Detailed instructions on how to request that your transcript be sent to AACOMAS can be found through the Bates Registrar.

 Do I need to convert Bates Credits to semester hours or will AACOMAS do this for me?